awsdocs/amazon-mq-developer-guide/doc_source/amazon-mq-creating-configuring-broker.md

    1. Enter the **Broker name**\.
 **Important**
- We recommend not using any personally identifiable information in broker names\.
+ Do not add personally identifiable information \(PII\) or other confidential or sensitive information in broker names\.
+Broker names are accessible to other AWS services, including CloudWatch Logs\.
+Broker names are not intended to be used for private or sensitive data\.

    1. Choose the **Broker instance type** \(for example, **mq\.m5\.large**\)\.
 For more information, see [Instance types](broker-instance-types.md)\.

 1. In the **ActiveMQ Web Console access** section, provide a **Username** and **Password**\.
+The following restrictions apply to broker usernames and passowrds:
+   +  Your username can contain only alphanumeric characters, dashes, periods, underscores, and tildas \(\- \. \_ \~\)\.
+   +  Your password must be at least 12 characters long, contain at least 4 unique characters and must not contain commas, colons, or equal signs \(,:=\)\.
 **Important**
-Your username can contain only alphanumeric characters, dashes, periods, underscores, and tildas \(\- \. \_ \~\)\.
-We strongly recommend that you never use any personally identifiable information in your broker usernames\.
- Your password must be at least 12 characters long, contain at least 4 unique characters and must not contain commas, colons, or equal signs \(,:=\)\.
+Do not add personally identifiable information \(PII\) or other confidential or sensitive information in broker usernames\.
+Broker usernames are accessible to other AWS services, including CloudWatch Logs\.
+Broker usernames are not intended to be used for private or sensitive data\.

 ## Step 2: \(Optional\) Configure Additional Broker Settings<a name="configure-advanced-broker-settings-console"></a>